Managing Wikis

 1. Navigate to a wiki page.

-The Comments page is displayed.
-Comments previously added by course participants are displayed.
+Note: The Comments page is displayed.
+If there are any comments previously added by course participants, they are displayed.

 3. Instructors cannot change student comments.
 They can only delete them.